 In January I bought a guitar and a small practice amp.
 As I noted back then the amp has lots of effects which saves me buying an array of pedals.
 It has one problem though: it is very loud.
 And by that I don't mean that it goes to 11, but that it goes from zero to hero already around 2: below is too quiet, above too high, and the optimal setting in the middle is too hard to find.

-There's simply not enough (useable) dynamic range.
+There's simply not enough (usable) dynamic range.
 I could turn down the input volume from my guitar, but that changes the sound unfavourably (I get lower signal-to-noise ratio, and many of the effects rely on high input level to work satisfactorily).

 To solve the problem I measured the resistance through the speaker to